alan-turing-institute/census2021-backbrief/docs/notes.md

 - Use alternative ML algorithms that are better at automated record linkage than those ONS already researching
 - Evaluation method
 - Feature matching improvements
+- Can an ML algorithm improve the matchkeys by learning on 2011 match data.
+Learned match keys

 ### Thoughts on ML